hashicorp/terraform-website/content/source/docs/enterprise/beta/install/aws.html.md

 Gather the following credentials:

-* A license file for the beta.
+* A license file.
 Please talk to your Technical Account Manager or Sales Rep.
 * A Certificate available in ACM for the application's hostname (or a wildcard certificate for the domain).

 ### Terraform

-The clustering beta relies on Terraform code that was written to support Terraform 0.11.x.
+Terraform Enterprise with Clustering relies on Terraform code that was written to support Terraform 0.11.x.
 You can run this configuration from a workspace in an existing Terraform Enterprise instance, or from an arbitrary workstation or server.

 Decide where you'll be running Terraform, and ensure: